Xujiahui: Economy

 Xujiahui today is mainly a commercial area, though the Catholic church retains a significant presence and there are still educational and scientific institutions in the area.

 The main Xujiahui shopping district is centered on the intersection of the streets Hongqiao Rd, Huashan Rd, Zhaojiabang Rd and North Caoxi Rd.
 Each of these streets terminates at the intersection, which is home to three supermarkets, six major shopping malls and nine large-scale office towers.
 (Clockwise from Hongqiao Road, Grand Gateway, Huashan Road, Pacific Sogo, Hengshan Road Tunnel, Huijin Department Store, Zhaojiabang Road, Metro-City, North Caoxi Road, Oriental Shopping Mall.)
 Everything from cosmetics to cars to cucumbers is available within five minutes, but the type of product that Xujiahui is most famous for is electronics.
 It is one of the biggest places for people to get electronic equipment, from cameras to PSPs to Xboxes and modchips for those Xboxes and other game consoles as well.
 However, the biggest shopping mall for electronic equipment has closed in 2016.
 Currently, a brand new shopping center is under construction, it is located on Hongqiao Road, right beside the Grand Gateway.
 The new shopping center will officially open in 2016.

+Climate

 Education

 The historic main campus of the Shanghai Jiao Tong University is located in Xujiahui, to the north of the Xujiahui junction.
 While due to space limitations the university has moved its undergraduate department to a new campus on the outskirts of Shanghai, the Xujiahui campus still houses the university's School of International Education and several research institutes.
 The campus is notable for a number of historic buildings dating from the early 20th century, including its imperial-style gate and remnants of the imperial-style marble bridges, reflecting the university's former status as the Imperial Polytechnic.

 The former Collège Saint Ignace, founded in 1850 and now Xuhui High School, is still in Xujiahui.

 The former Shanghai Medical University, now Fudan University Shanghai Medical College, is located close to Xujiahui metro station.

 The Bibliotheca Zi-Ka-Wei (Xujiahui Library) is in the area.